PROGRAM DETAILS FOR ARMADILLO ADVENTURERS

 Please call our main number at 512-299-8870 if you have any questions about the sign-in location or have trouble finding it.
 You can also refer to this Google maps link: http://goo.gl/maps/MIDv5

-Please add these group email addresses to your email contacts to avoid the emails going to your spam folder in the future.
-Each program has their own email group hosted by Gaggle Mail where instructors contact parents about the program logistics, story of the day, or schedule changes, etc. Although we try to communicate by email at least a week in advance, sometimes emails will go out with shorter notice.
+Please add this group email address to your email contacts to avoid the emails going to your spam folder in the future.
+This email group will be used to contact parents about the program logistics, story of the day, or schedule changes, etc. Although we try to communicate by email at least a week in advance, sometimes emails will go out with shorter notice.

 What to Bring:

 There are a few essentials for each student to bring each day of class in order for them and everyone else to remain happy and healthy during our adventures:

 Bring to Each Class *Please label all clothing and gear